discordjs/guide/guide/interactions/replying-to-slash-commands.md

 The most common way of sending a response is by using the `interaction.reply()` method:

 ::: warning
-Initially an Interaction token is only valid for 3 Seconds, so that's the timeframe in which you are able to use the `interaction.reply()` method.
-We will be covering responses that require more time in the Deferred Responses section of this page.
+Initially an Interaction token is only valid for three seconds, so that's the timeframe in which you are able to use the `interaction.reply()` method.
+Responses that require more time ("Deferred Responses") are explained later in this page.
 :::

 ```js{3}